Preparing for a spinal stenosis procedure

 - Massage therapy

-At Laser Spine Institute, we offer a safer alternative to traditional open back surgery that allows patients to experience effective results, lower risk of complication and a shorter recovery time.^ In some cases, a minimally invasive decompression surgery or stabilization surgery is effective in relieving spinal stenosis pain.
-Both types of procedures are performed through a small incision and do not disrupt the surrounding muscles.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery that allows our patients to experience a lower risk of complication and a shorter recovery time.^ In some cases, a minimally invasive decompression surgery or stabilization surgery is effective in relieving spinal stenosis pain.
+Both types of procedures are performed through a small incision and use techniques to spare the surrounding muscles.

-To learn more about the advantages of Laser Spine Institute, or to find out if you are a candidate for our minimally invasive procedures, contact us today and request a no-cost review* of your MRI report.
+To learn more about the advantages of Laser Spine Institute, or to find out if you are a potential candidate for our minimally invasive procedures, contact us today and request a free review* of your MRI.